wpdk/wpdk/README.md

 ## Using with SPDK

-To ensure that correct CR/LF line endings are used, add the definitions in .\wpdk\gitattributes as global gitattributes.
+To ensure that correct CR/LF line endings are used, add the definitions in .\wpdk\.gitattributes as global gitattributes.
 The source code can then be obtained using:

 ~~~{.sh}